BabDev/MoneyBundle/docs/doctrine.md

 All that is required is to define a field on your document as an embedded field with the `Money\Money` type, such as the below example document:

-<div class="docs-note docs-note--tip">The below example uses PHP 8 Attributes, but you can use any of the ODM's mapping drivers in your application.</div>
+<div class="docs-note docs-note--tip">The below example uses Attributes, but you can use any of the ODM's mapping drivers in your application.</div>

 ```php
 <?php